-(1) The entry by QSL into a contract for the sale of sugar for a price stated in a sugar price direction is specifically authorised for the competition legislation.

-"sugar price direction" means a direction given by the Minister to QSL under section $124(1)^{71}$ about the pricing of raw sugar for sale to domestic customers.
+- (1) The entry by QSL into a contract for the sale of sugar for a price stated in a sugar price direction is specifically authorised for the competition legislation. - (2) In this section- - "sugar price direction" means a direction given by the Minister to QSL under section 124(1) about the pricing of raw sugar for sale to domestic customers.